top of page

 Our Region

-The South West region covers an area of around 78,000 square kilometres and a population of approximately 38,000.
+The South West region covers an area of around 78,000 square kilometres with a population of approximately 38,000.

 The region serviced by South West Arts comprises of six Government Areas: